Ron-Ash/ClickHouseCourse/README.md

 ## Views

-The concept of views in ClickHouse is similar to views in other DBMSs; with the contents of a view table being based on teh results of a `SELECT` query.
+The concept of views in ClickHouse is similar to views in other DBMSs; with the contents of a view table being based on the results of a `SELECT` query.
 ![alt text](image-30.png)

 ### Parameterized Views